Cold-climate heat pump replacing an oil heating system at an Ontario home

 • • Completing pre and post EnerGuide evaluations

-• • Your primary heat source is gas, electric, or wood (not oil)
+• • Your primary heat source was gas, electric, or wood (not oil)

-• • You want to keep oil as a backup heating source
+• • You wanted to keep oil as a backup heating source

-• • Property is a vacation home or non-primary residence
+• • Property was a vacation home or non-primary residence

-• • Heat pump is not ENERGY STAR cold-climate certified
+• • Heat pump was not ENERGY STAR cold-climate certified

 01